Ferreira-Jefferson/philosophers/README.md

 ## License

-This project is distributed under the GNU GENERAL PUBLIC LICENSE.
+This project is distributed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file in the repository root for details.

 ---